kavolorn/Billing-ANE/README.md

 # Billing ANE v1.0.0

 PRO Native Extension for Adobe AIR which allows you to use Google Play In-App Billing v3.
-Purchase and consume operations are support.
-No support for subscriptions yet.
+Purchase and consume operations are supported.
+There is no support for subscriptions yet.
 If you need one you can contact developer.

 ## Status